Personal allowance: Mitigation strategies

+Scotland

+Scottish taxpayers face a higher effective rate in this band due to Scotland's advanced rate of 45% (rather than 40%) applying between £75,001 and £125,140.
+Combined with the personal allowance taper, this creates an effective marginal rate of 67.5% before National Insurance.

 History

 The trajectory of the value of the personal allowance in recent years, both in real terms and relative to earnings, is recorded by the Institute for Fiscal Studies.
 The allowance was raised significantly between April 2007 and April 2019, but has increased only slightly since, falling in real terms due to inflation, while (projected to 2027) remaining above the 2010 level.